hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly.md

             </td>
             <td>
-                When add the `fetchstatus` query param when getting `subscriptions` and `listeners` by ID, firefly will return additional status information, if it is available.
+                 If the `fetchstatus` query param is supplied when querying `subscriptions` or `listeners` by ID, firefly will return additional status information, if it is available.

 ### Contract listeners:
 FF environments connected to evm connectors will return listener checkpoint formation under the `status` key.